Militants kill seven Christians returning from baptism in Egypt

 The European Union said it was a “stark reminder of the security challenges that Egypt is facing”.

-Egypt says fighting Islamist militants is a priority to restore security after the years of turmoil that followed the “Arab Spring” protests in 2011.
+Egypt says fighting Islamist militants is a priority to restore stability after the years of turmoil that followed the “Arab Spring” protests in 2011.

-The public prosecutor said a team of investigators has been despatched to the scene of the attack to investigate.
+The public prosecutor said a team of investigators has been despatched to the scene of the attack.

-Reporting by Mohamed Abdellah and Omar Fahmy; Writing by Nadine Awadalla and Sami Aboudi; editing by John Stonestreet and Andrew Heavens
+Reporting by Mohamed Abdellah and Omar Fahmy; Writing by Nadine Awadalla and Sami Aboudi; Editing by Andrew Heavens and Raissa Kasolowsky